enirevlow/bw-api-docs/docs/Colorways/Colorways.md

 id: Colorways
 title: Colorways
 ---

-This document provides you with basic colorway functionality.
-You can get the current colorway, clone a colorway, and so on.
+A colorway is a combination of color, seams, trims, fabrics, and artwork of a garment.
+Use the Colorway API to get the current colorway, clone a colorway, and so on.

-For full documentation, refer to 'BWPluginAPI_Colorway.h' in the plugin pack.
+For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/Colorways/colorways-vs.htm" target="_blank">here</a>.

+To learn more about the rest of the API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/CAD/BWPluginAPI_Colorway.h" target="_blank">Colorway</a> in the repository.

 ## Deleting a colorway
+### Code snippet
 The code snippet below shows how to delete a colorway. <br/>
 <!--DOCUSAURUS_CODE_TABS-->